EASTRIDGE CENTER

 Tully and Quimby Roads

-Illinois' Homart Development and Michigan's Taubman Centers teamed up in the late 1960s, forming a joint venture to build shopping malls.
-Along with Marshall Field & Company, they constructed Chicagoland's 1.5 million square foot WOODFIELD, which, by the end of 1971, was one of the largest fully-enclosed shopping malls in the world.
+Illinois' Homart Development and Michigan's Taubman Company teamed up in the late 1960s, forming a joint venture to build shopping malls.
+Along with Marshall Field & Company, they constructed Chicagoland's WOODFIELD MALL, which, by the end of 1971, was one of the largest fully-enclosed shopping malls in the world.

-A (21,500 square foot) Joseph Magnin welcomed first customers on July 1, 1971.
-Among 149 inline stores were See's Candies, Jarman Shoes, Petries, Size 5-7-9 Shops, Albert's Hosiery, Singer Sewing Center, Tiffany's Bakery and Thayer-McNeil Shoes.
+A (21,500 square foot) Joseph Magnin had welcomed first shoppers on July 1, 1971.
+Among 112 charter stores were See's Candies, Jarman Shoes, Petries, Size 5-7-9 Shops, Albert's Hosiery, Singer Sewing Center, Tiffany's Bakery and Thayer-McNeil Shoes.
 There was also an (18,100 square foot) Ice Arena.

-A succession of anchor store nameplate changes at EASTRIDGE got underway in 1977, when Liberty House was sold to (and rebranded by) the San Francisco-based Emporium chain.
-A subsequent rebranding took place 2 years later, when the store became a Bay Area-based Emporium-Capwell.
-This moniker lasted until 1990, when it was truncated back to simply The Emporium.
-The store closed for good January 31, 1996 and was to sit vacant for 7 years.
+A succession of EASTRIDGE anchor nameplate changes got underway in the late 1970s.
+The Liberty House store had never been successful.
+It was sold to the Carter Hawley Hale chain in November 1977, was shuttered on January 28, 1978, an re-opened -under the Emporium nameplate- on March 1, 1978.
+On May 1, 1980, all Emporium and Capwell's stores were rebranded under a new Emporium-Capwell nameplate.
+This brand lasted until 1990, when it was truncated back to simply The Emporium.
+The EASTRIDGE Emporium store closed for good on January 31, 1996 and would sit vacant for 7 years.

-Plans for an expansion of the mall had become a hotly-debated local issue in late 1986.
-Mall owners and the operators of the adjacent Reed-Hillview Airport fought for years.
-The mall parking lot had become rather infamous as the site for several plane crashes and missed landings.
-The operators of the airport argued that an 8-screen multiplex, proposed for EASTRIDGE, would block access to their runway.
-The mall owners -and some citizens- stipulated that the airport constituted a safety hazard and should be shut down.
+Meanwhile, plans for a mall expansion become a hotly-debated issue in 1986.
+The mall owner and operator of the adjacent Reed-Hillview Airport battled it out in court.
+The mall parking lot had become infamous for several plane crashes and missed landings.
+The airport argued that an 8-screen multiplex, proposed for EASTRIDGE, would block access to their runway.
+The mall owner stipulated that the airport constituted a safety hazard and should be shut down.

 A compromise, of sorts, was finally worked out.
-The airfield remained in business and a new multiplex (by now to feature 15 screens) would be built.
+The airfield remained in business and a new multiplex (which would now feature 15 screens) would be built.
 However, its location would be moved substantially to the southwest...placing it out of the trajectory of descending aircraft.

-EASTRIDGE CENTER, which had been remodeled in 1982, 1988 and 1995, was in need of some sprucing up by the turn of the century.
-Moreover, the enormous, vacant Liberty House / Emporium needed to be redeveloped.
-Chicago-based General Growth Properties, who had acquired a majority interest in EASTRIDGE in October 1999, instituted a 100 million dollar mall makeover in January 2003.
+EASTRIDGE CENTER, which had been remodeled in 1982, 1988 and 1995, was in need of some sprucing up by the turn of the 21st century.
+Moreover, the enormous, vacant Emporium needed to be redeveloped.
+Chicago-based General Growth Properties, who had acquired a majority interest in EASTRIDGE in October 1999, started a 100 million dollar makeover in January 2003.

-The Liberty House / Emporium and adjacent Ice Arena were razed and replaced with an open-air "Streetscape" section of stores, which included Barnes & Noble and Bed, Bath & Beyond.
-Barnes & Noble opened its doors March 15, 2005.
-By this time, inline mall stores had all relocated into the Penney's Wing.
+The Emporium and adjacent Ice Arena were razed and replaced with an open-air "Streetscape" section of stores.
+Barnes & Noble opened its doors on March 15, 2005.
+By this time, inline mall stores had relocated into the Penney's Wing.
 The interior of the shopping center was gutted and rebuilt in stages.
 New stores, such as Hollister, Victoria's Secret, Vans and Old Navy, were added to the directory.

 The old Grand Court was reconfigured into a new Central Plaza.
-Its two sub-level store sections had been taken out, with the entire mall reoriented with just 2 floors.
+Its two sub-level sections had been taken out, with the entire mall reoriented with just 2 floors.
 The Food Court, on the Upper Level, was also expanded into a 9-bay operation.
-Lastly, a cinema multiplex, on the drawing boards for nearly 20 years, came to fruition as the American Multi-Cinema Eastridge 15, which opened November 23, 2005.
+Lastly, a cinema multiplex, on the drawing boards for nearly 20 years, came to fruition as the American Multi-Cinema Eastridge 15.
+This venue opened on November 23, 2005.
 The rejuvenated EASTRIDGE MALL now encompassed 1,310,000 leasable square feet, with a retail roster of 140 stores and services.

-A less involved renovation got underway following the shuttering of Bed, Bath & Beyond, in January 2014.
-Its 2-level area, and space previously occupied by four inline tenants, was refashioned into a (40,000 square foot) 24 Hour Fitness and (50,000 square foot) Round 1 Bowling & Amusement Center.
-These were dedicated in March and September 2015.
+A less involved renovation got underway following the shuttering of Bed, Bath & Beyond, in January, 2014.
+Its 2-level area, and adjacent store space, was reconfigured.
+A (40,000 square foot) 24 Hour Fitness and (50,000 square foot) Round 1 Bowling & Amusement Center were dedicated in March and September 2015.
 Sears, a charter mall anchor, went dark on February 2, 2020.

 Meanwhile, General Growth Properties sold the shopping hub in January 2016.
 The buyer was a joint venture of El Segundo, California's Pacific Retail Capital Partners and New York City's Silverpeak Real Estate Partners.
-The new proprietors performed a mall-wide face lift in 2017.
-A new moniker was also bequeathed; EASTRIDGE.
+The new proprietors performed a mall-wide face lift in 2017 and renamed the shopping hub as simply EASTRIDGE.

 Sources: